On the Round Complexity of Randomized Byzantine Agreement: Our Techniques

 \subsection{Second-Round Halting -- Public-Randomness Protocols}

 In \cref{sec:technique:2}, we ruled out ``very good'' second-round halting for arbitrary protocols via an efficient locally consistent attack.
-Recall that if the halting probability is too good (probability almost one), then there is a somewhat simple attack that violates agreement and/or validity.
+Recall that if the halting probability is close to 1, then there is a somewhat simple attack that violates agreement and/or validity.
 In this subsection, we discuss ruling out \emph{any} second-round halting, \ie halting probability bounded away from zero, for public-randomness protocols.

 We first explain why the attack -- as is -- does not rule out second-round halting.
 Suppose that at the first round the parties of $\Pi$ send a deterministic function of their input, and at the second round they send the messages they received at the first round together with a uniform random bit.
 On input $\vv$ and randomness $\vr$, the parties are instructed \emph{not} to halt at the second round (\ie carry on beyond the second round until they reach agreement with validity) if a super-majority ($\ge n-t$) of the $v_i$'s are in agreement and $\maj(r_1,\ldots, r_n)\neq \maj(v_1,\ldots, v_n)$, \ie the majority of the random bits does not agree with the super-majority of the inputs.
 In all other cases, the parties are instructed to output $\maj(r_1,\ldots, r_n)$.
 It is not hard to see that this protocol will halt with probability $1/2$, even in the presence of the previous locally consistent adversary (regardless of the choice of propagating parties $\cL_i$).
-More generally, if the randomness uniquely determines the output, the protocol designer can ensure that halting does not result in disagreement, by partitioning the randomness appropriately, and thus foiling the previous attack.\footnote{In \cref{sec:technique:2}, halting was close to $1$ and thus the randomness was necessarily ambiguous regarding the output.}
+More generally, if the randomness uniquely determines the output, then the protocol designer ensures that halting does not result in disagreement (by partitioning the randomness appropriately), and thus foiling the previous attack.\footnote{In \cref{sec:technique:2}, halting was close to $1$ and thus the randomness was necessarily ambiguous regarding the output.}

 To overcome the above apparent obstacle, we introduce another dimension to our locally consistent attack; we instruct an extra set of corrupted parties to abort at the second round without sending their second-round messages.
 By utilizing aborting parties, the adversary can potentially decouple the output/halting from the parties' randomness and thus either prevent halting or cause disagreement.
 In \cref{sec:technique:3:1}, we explain how to rule out second-round halting for a rather unrealistic class of public-randomness protocol.
 What makes the class of protocols unrealistic is that we assume security holds against unbounded locally consistent adversaries, and the protocol prescribes only a single bit of randomness per party per round.
 That being said, this case illustrates nicely our attack, and it also makes an interesting connection to Boolean functions analysis (namely, the KKL theorem~\cite{KKL88}).
 For general public-randomness protocols, we only know how to analyze the aforementioned attack assuming \cref{con:intro:IsoBot}, as explained in \cref{sec:technique:3:2}.